SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 Requirements to describe covariance matrices
 --------------------------------------------

+.. index:: single: BackgroundError
+.. index:: single: ObservationError
+.. index:: single: EvolutionError
+.. index:: single: setBackgroundError
+.. index:: single: setObservationError
+.. index:: single: setEvolutionError
 .. index:: single: covariance matrix
 .. index:: single: background error covariances
 .. index:: single: observation error covariances
 .. index:: single: covariances

-In general, a covariance matrix (or a variance-covariance matrix) has to be squared, symmetric, semi-definite positive.
+In general, a variance-covariance matrix, generally called a covariance matrix, has to be squared, symmetric and semi-definite positive.
 Each of its terms describes the covariance of the two random variables corresponding to its position in the matrix.
 The normalized form of the covariance is the linear correlation.
 One can express the following relation, between a covariance matrix :math:`\mathbf{M}` and its corresponding correlation matrix :math:`\mathbf{C}` (full matrix) and standard deviation matrix :math:`\mathbf{\Sigma}` (diagonal matrix):

 .. math:: \mathbf{M} = \mathbf{\Sigma} * \mathbf{C} * \mathbf{\Sigma}